Table of Contents

 2. Probiotic and Fermented Foods

 Probiotic plays a big role in retaining a balance of our gut bacteria and they help reinstate the health of our digestive tract.
 When in our gut bad bacteria supersedes good bacteria, it may lead to digestive problems.
-Here comes the role of probiotics, as it balance everything out.
+Here comes the role of probiotics, as it balances everything out.

-Experts suggest for consuming foods that are rich in dynamic bacterial cultures.
+Experts suggest consuming foods that are rich in dynamic bacterial cultures.
 Following are a few examples of probiotic foods: